Electric reopens Series B to make room for Dick Costolo and Adam Bain – TechCrunch

 “Ryan is a really enthusiastic founder/CEO,” said Costolo.
 “Some founders know they don’t have the answers to everything and that there’s still a lot to learn, and they want to learn.
 And Ryan is right down the middle for that.”

-Costolo also explained that he’s excited about how well Electric fits in to the dogma of ‘software is eating the world’, automating these low-level tasks to free up resources and energy for higher-order tasks.
+Costolo also explained that he’s excited about how well Electric fits in to the dogma of “software is eating the world,” automating these low-level tasks to free up resources and energy for higher-order tasks.

 Costolo and Bain operate slightly unusually for a growth-stage fund (01 Advisors writes checks for later A rounds and B rounds).
 The duo don’t want to take board seats, as they’d rather be “sitting next to the founder instead of across the table from the founder.”

 This results in a hands-on approach based on their experience as operators.
-Remember, Costolo grew Twitter to a market cap of $23.4 billion before stepping down, and Bain spent six years at Twitter as President of Global Revenue and Partnerships before stepping into the COO role.
+Remember, Costolo grew Twitter to a market cap of $23.4 billion before stepping down, and Bain spent six years at Twitter as president of Global Revenue and Partnerships before stepping into the COO role.

-Costolo and Bain have already brought their hands-on approach to Electric, having conversations with the Head of HR around how to introduce HR business partners to different departments and how to scale and set goals for the enterprise sales team.
+Costolo and Bain have already brought their hands-on approach to Electric, having conversations with the head of HR around how to introduce HR business partners to different departments and how to scale and set goals for the enterprise sales team.